 While at Vitalsource, the company created an extensive analytics platform with statistics to help a variety of users.
 Instructors were given a platform to view analytics associated with their students, but the need for a larger view for administrators became apparent.
 The main focus was to have a platform that allowed administrators, or department chairs a quick glance and how their instructors and courses were performing.

-My role: Brainstorming, whiteboarding, design thinking, ux research, iteration
+My role: Brainstorming, whiteboarding, design thinking, ux research, ui audit, iterative design

 My deliverables: Responsive wireframes, workflow prototypes, feature prototypes, component library